-Have you been eyeing this adorable Heart Pop Up Box Card and wondering how on earth do I put this together?!?!
+Have you been eyeing this adorable Heart Pop-Up Box Card and wondering how on earth I put this together?!?!
 Have no worries, not only did I supply some basic directions in the actual card file, I made a video too.
-I'll admit this one took me a long time to create and few assembly trials as well.
+I'll admit this one took me a long time to create and a few assembly trials as well.

 I think that was the hardest part!
-Now its time to assemble the card base.
+Now it's time to assemble the card base.
 Fold the score lines.
 Remember the top flaps will fold out.
 Sorry, this is easier to do than explain!
 Now find the base piece that has the large rectangle with no scoreline.
 This is the backside of the box card.
 Add glue to the other base piece on the side tab.
 Adhere this to the back panel of the box card.
 The flap will get covered with patterned paper in the next step.
 Make sure these pieces are well pasted together and flush along the side and bottom.
-Once that is good and secure its time to move onto the pretty paper.
+Once that is good and secure it is time to move on to the pattern paper.

 I do believe this size is still okay for a single stamp, but you may want to check before dropping it in the post.
 Now give yourself a pat on the back, this card was a doozie!

 The video helps to explain things better so check it out.
 Plus my videography skills are improving, I've added some music for your listening pleasure!

 January 2023- This card design has been updated to comply with copywriting laws surrounding some of the phrases on the hearts.
 This is what the new file looks like now.
 The assembly remains the same.

 Thanks for stopping in, I hope you love this card as much as I do.
 I've made a few of them that I'll be sending out for Valentine's Day.

 Please note: this post may contain affiliate links to products I use.
 When you purchase items from these links, I make a small commission that helps fund craft projects I share with you.
 This does NOT cost you anything extra, but it is a great way to show your appreciation for Crafty Christie's Creations Blog.